 - Be featured on the ISV website and other IEEE media channels

 All submitted videos will be judged by peers (co-entrepreneurs), the Academy Awards are selected by the “Academy members.”
 ISV is following the same process.
-All registered ISV delegates to the conference are invited to view and vote on each video submission.
+All registered ISV delegates to the conference will be invited to view and vote on each video submission.

 - Do a short video and upload to either YouTube or Vimeo.

-- Download and Complete the IEEE Consent Form.
+- Download and Complete the IEEE Release Form.

-- Submit the Video link and the Consent Form through this link.20
+- Submit the video link and IEEE Release form using this link.